 - 1. Baccalaureate degree in Christian Studies or Missions (or equivalent) from Truett McConnell University or an accredited institution of like-minded theological persuasion.
 In the case of a student applying from another institution, Academic Services will determine whether a particular accredited institution is of like-mind. - 2.
 Demonstration of proficiency on an entrance exam that covers four areas: Baptist History, Apologetics, Hebrew and Greek.
 A student must demonstrate proficiency in at least two areas in order to be considered for admission to the Master of Arts in Theology (Advanced Track).
 Sufficient proficiency in Hebrew and/or Greek is a score of 70%.
 Sufficient proficiency in Baptist History and/or Apologetics is a score of 80%.
-The Dean, along with input from Christian Studies, Missions and Biblical Language faculty, will determine each student's level of acumen across each of the four areas, based upon the student's performance on the entrance exam.
+The Dean of the School of Theology and Missions along with input from his faculty and the language faculty in the School of the Humanities, will determine each student's level of acumen across each of the four areas, based upon the student's performance on the entrance exam.
 A student who does not demonstrate sufficient proficiency in at least two areas may be admitted to the traditional Master of Arts in Theology degree program. - 3.
 All other admission requirements for the traditional Master of Arts in Theology.

-Re-Admission to Master of Arts in Theology
+Re-Admission to the Master of Arts in Theology